-Davor holds a B.A in Neuroscience from Trinity College Dublin.
-Currently completing his PhD in Cellular and Molecular Neuroscience at UCL, Davor is funded by a Brain Research Trust scholarship for the 4-year Clinical Neuroscience PhD programme.
-More recently, Davor was appointed as Manager with in2scienceUK, having roles in advancing the scheme and promoting growth into the future.

-{To}

 Davor holds a B.A in Neuroscience from Trinity College Dublin and completed his PhD in Cellular and Molecular Neuroscience at UCL in 2017.
 In 2016 Davor worked with in2scienceUK as a Manager with, having roles in advancing the scheme and promoting growth into the future.